pearcej/cppds/_sources/AlgorithmAnalysis/HashTableAnalysis.rst

                   find               O(1)
                 insert               O(1)
                  erase               O(1)
+              contains               O(1)
              iteration               O(n)
     ================== ==================

 Note that it is not typical to iterate through a hash table because it is a data structure designed for look-up, not for iteration.
+The big advantage of the hash table is the constant speed of the contains operation.

 For our last performance experiment we will compare the performance of the contains operation between vectors and hash tables.
 In the process we